Archi657/obsidian-notes/6 Migration Strategies.md

 - Retaining
 - Retiring

-**Rehosting** also known as “lift-and-shift” involves moving applications without changes.
+**Rehosting** (CloudEndure Migration, AWS VM Import/Export) also known as “lift-and-shift” involves moving applications without changes.
 In the scenario of a large legacy migration, in which the company is looking to implement its migration and scale quickly to meet a business case, the majority of applications are rehosted.

 **Replatforming**, also known as “lift, tinker, and shift,” involves making a few cloud optimizations to realize a tangible benefit.
 Optimization is achieved without changing the core architecture of the application.